Can You Use A Hot Tub While Pregnant

 Neural tube defects

-Everybody is built different and some might overheat before others because of the low blood flow to the brain caused by the extreme heat.
+Everybody is built differently, and some might overheat before others because of the low blood flow to the brain caused by the extreme heat.
 For the sake of your developing baby, you should take this parenting information and skip the hot baths for the first three months of pregnancy.

 Get out of the tub immediately if you start to feel sweaty.
 Cool your body temperature before you get back into the hot tub.

-If you cannot maintain or stick to the precautions altogether, there are some alternatives you can still enjoy and feel comfortable doing while you are pregnant.
+Yes, there are some alternatives you can still enjoy and feel comfortable doing while you are pregnant.

 Can a pregnant woman use a hot tub during the first trimester?

-Hot tubs and pregnancy 2nd trimester
+Hot tubs and pregnancy in 2nd trimester - safe or not?

-It is possible to use a hot tub during your 2nd trimester given the fact that you follow the safety guidelines to protect your baby from anything that could be harmful.
+You can use a hot tub during your 2nd trimester if you follow the hot tub pregnancy safety guidelines.
+Doing so will protect your baby from anything that could be harmful.